OzMaatuk/StoriesCollector/README.md

 - **`POST /api/stories`** - Submit a new story
   - Body: `{ name, phone, email?, city?, country?, tellerBackground?, storyBackground?, title?, content, language, verificationToken? }`
+  - Notes:
+    - `language` is required and must be one of `en`, `he`, or `fr`.
+The enrichment service uses this value to choose the prompt language.
+    - `verificationToken` is optional.
+If provided, the server verifies the token (JWT) and sets `verifiedEmail: true` on the created story.
+If omitted, the story is accepted but `verifiedEmail` will be `false`.
+    - LLM enrichment is triggered asynchronously after creation when enabled (see environment variables below).
+If enrichment fails, the story is still created and a generated content record is stored with status `failed`.
   - Returns: Created story object

 - **`GET /api/stories?page=1&pageSize=10&language=en`** - Get paginated stories